-- (a) When an Attorney is formally assigned in writing by the appointing authority to a supervisory position, as designated in the County Salary Resolution, for relief necessitated by the supervisory position incumbent's absence from duty or pending the filling of a vacant supervisory position, the Attorney so assigned shall receive a five percent (5%) pay differential beginning with the fifth day of such assignment. - (b) The five percent (5%) differential shall cease (1) when the absent supervisor returns to duty, (2) when the vacant supervisory position is filled, or (3) when the assignment is terminated by the appointing authority, whichever occurs first.
-No compensation shall be paid unless the supervisory position has at least two (2) subordinates.
-However, under no circumstance may any temporary assignment continue nor is any compensation authorized in excess of five months and twenty-nine days in a rolling calendar period which starts on the first day of the assignment.
-For example, if an employee is assigned to work out of class on August 15, 2011, he/she can work in that assignment for five (5) months and twenty-nine (29) days between the rolling calendar period of August 15, 2011 and August 14, 2012.
-This pay differential shall not be utilized to circumvent the civil (C) service process.
+- a.
+When an Attorney is formally assigned in writing by the appointing authority to a supervisory position, as designated in the County Salary Resolution, for relief necessitated by the supervisory position incumbent's absence from duty or pending the filling of a vacant supervisory position, the Attorney so assigned shall receive a five percent (5%) pay differential beginning with the fifth day of such assignment. - b.
+The five percent (5%) differential shall cease (1) when the absent supervisor returns to duty, (2) when the vacant supervisory position is filled, or (3) when the assignment is terminated by the appointing authority, whichever occurs first.
+No compensation will be paid unless the supervisory position has at least two (2) subordinates.
+However, under no circumstance may any temporary assignment continue nor is any compensation authorized in excess of five months and twentynine days in a rolling calendar period which starts on the first day of the assignment.
+For example, if an employee is assigned to work out of class on August 15, 2011, they can work in that assignment for five (5) months and twentynine (29) days between the rolling calendar period of August 15, 2011 and August 14, 2012.

-3.1 SALARY STEP INCREASES

-a.
-Only regular employees shall be eligible for salary step increases.
-Increase to steps above the entry step shall be based on performance and length of service.
-The employee must have earned the equivalent of at least twenty-six (26) biweekly pay periods of full-time eligible service since his or her step increase date.

-b.
-Except as otherwise provided below, an employee's step increase date shall be the first day of the first full biweekly pay period in any class or the date of his or her last step increase, whichever is most recent.

 c.
-Upon change in class which results in a salary decrease, an employee shall retain the same step increase date.

-d.
+This pay differential shall not be utilized to circumvent the civil service process.

+3.8.
+Salary Step Increases

+- a.
+Only regular employees are eligible for salary step increases.
+Increase to steps above the entry step is based on performance and length of service.
+The employee must have earned the equivalent of at least twenty-six (26) biweekly pay periods of full-time eligible service since his or her step increase date. - b.
+Except as otherwise provided below, an employee's step increase date is the first day of the first full biweekly pay period in any class or the date of his or her last step increase, whichever is most recent. - c.
+Upon change in class which results in a salary decrease, an employee shall retain the same step increase date. - d.
 Upon promotion from outside the unit to a class in the unit, an employee shall receive a new step increase date when the salary increase received is 9.5% or higher.
-Employees in the unit shall be governed by the salary administration provisions.

-e.
-An employee in Step "9" shall have no step increase date, and service in Step "9" shall not be considered as eligible service for future step increases.

-f.
-Continuous extra-help employment up to twenty-six (26) biweekly pay periods of full-time service, or the equivalent, shall be considered as eligible service for a step increase for an employee who is appointed to a regular position without a break in service.
-Such extra-help employment shall be subject to all other provisions of this section governing step increases.
+Employees are governed by the salary administration provisions. - e.
+An employee in Step "9" has no step increase date, and service in Step "9" is not considered as eligible service for future step increases. - f.
+Continuous extra-help employment up to twenty-six (26) biweekly pay periods of full-time service, or the equivalent, is considered as eligible service for a step increase for an employee who is appointed to a regular position without a break in service.
+Extra-help employment is subject to all other provisions of this section governing step increases. - g.

-- g.
 Overtime work shall not be considered as eligible service. - h.
 A step increase may be denied only for just cause.

-3.2 SALARY ADMINISTRATION
+Article 4 - Salary Administration

-- a.
-Entry Step: - (1) The entry step within the established range for each class shall be Step "4" unless specifically designated as Step "5", "6", "7", "8", or "9".
-Except as otherwise provided below, any person appointed to a class shall receive the entry step of the range of such class and shall accrue other benefits as a new employee. - (2) Transition of Employees in Salary Steps "2," "3," and "4": Effective July 2, 2000, employees in salary Steps "2," "3" and "4" shall be moved as follows: - (a) Employees in salary Steps "2" and "3" will be moved to salary Step "5" with no change in step increase date. - (b) Employees in salary Step "4" will be moved to salary Step "6" with a new step increase date of July 2, 2000.
+a.
+Entry Step:

+The entry step within the established range for each class is Step "4" unless specifically designated as Step "5", "6", "7", "8", or "9".
+Except as otherwise provided below, any person appointed to a class shall receive the entry step of the range of such class and shall accrue other benefits as a new employee.